 You can use the run-time component to run the screenset and dialog interactions without an application program; this enables you to test a screenset and its dialog without the application program that uses the screenset.
 The run-time component also supports the screenset when it is being used by a program.
 This is done by using a simple call interface between the program and the screenset through a control block and a Data Block.

 Therefore, once a program is produced, you can make extensive changes to the screenset without actually changing the program.

 This guide describes the Character Mode version of Dialog System.
 You can use this version to create character-based user interfaces for applications running in character environments.
 The alternative version, for Graphical Mode, enables you to create graphical user interfaces for applications to run in graphical environments such as Presentation Manager on OS/2 and Microsoft Windows.

-Obviously, the differences in these two operating systems result in differences in the use of certain facilities, such as line drawing and character graphics.
+Obviously, the differences between UNIX and Windows operating systems result in differences in the use of certain facilities, such as line drawing and character graphics.
 To avoid problems, use only standard ASCII characters (codes 032 through 127) in any text that you enter.
 See the chapter Panel Painting for more information.
 Other limitations are clearly identified in this guide.

 The approach to programming using Dialog System is different to previous methods of programming.
 How much you change your own approach depends on a number of factors, including your own individual preferences.

 The fundamental advantage of using Dialog System over your previous method of programming is that all keyboard and screen handling is removed from your program.
 Additionally, most of the data validation, menu control, scrolling lists and help screens are no longer handled by your program.